posit-dev/great-docs/ROADMAP.md

 ## Feedback & Contributions

 Have ideas for features not listed here?
 Open an issue with the `enhancement` label.
-Contributions to any planned item are welcome — check existing issues first to avoid duplication.
+Contributions to any planned item are welcome so check existing issues first to avoid duplication.

----

 _This roadmap is a living document.
 It is updated as features ship and new priorities emerge._